 Body Rider Fan Bike Price

-This is one of the cheapest air bikes available, and this is to a certain extent reflected in the basic nature of the bike with minimal features.
+This is a budget air bike, and this is to a certain extent reflected in the basic nature of the bike with minimal features.
 It works as expected for the price – a good solid piece of equipment but it isn’t for people looking for high intense workouts.

 This bike is a good option for beginners and those looking for light to moderate exercise with a budget but it does have a couple issues to be aware of.
 First, if you are wanting more high intense workouts then this bike is not likely to suit your needs long term particularly.
-(A better budget option would be the Schwinn AD2 Airdyne it does cost up to $300 more.)
+(A better option could be the Schwinn AD2 Airdyne .)

 Of course, there is the seat which is uncomfortable especially if not used to riding a bike.
 It can be helped with a gel seat cover or padded bike shorts but to replace you need to by an exercise bike to cycle seat adapter.